acmarquez/acmarquez.github.io/_pages/about.md

 About Me
 ======
 Hi everyone!
 I am a Software Engineer at Northrop Grumman.
-I recieved my B.S. in Computer Science in 2022.
-I have had the great fortune to work at different research institutions (Carnegie Mellon University, Carnegie Observatories, and CSULA) in a wide range of interesting research topics:  ___Astrophysics, Materials Science, and Differential Privacy___.
+I received my B.S. in Computer Science in 2022 from California State University, Los Angeles (CSULA).

+I have had the great fortune to work at different research institutions (Carnegie Mellon University, Carnegie Observatories, and CSULA) in a wide range of exciting research topics:  Differential Privacy, Astrophysics, and Materials Science___ (respectively).

-I will be applying for an M.S. in Data Science for Spring 2024, and continue sharepning my skills in machine learning.
+I will apply for an M.S. in Applied Data Science for Spring 2024 and strive to become a lead figure in machine learning and data analysis.

-My career goals are to do research in an industry setting in machine learning & deep learning.
+My career goal is to be at the intersection of research & industry, where I utilize machine learning to tackle society's most pressing problems.
+While also working to ensure that these algorithms meet the societal values of fairness and privacy.

-I have been fortunate to be part of the Adelante Employee Resource Group (ERG) where I have attended various career panels, mock interviews, and outreach efforts to give back to the future generation of STEM.
+Apart from that, I have also been involved in various STEM outreach efforts, such as career panels, mock interviews, and other events to give back to the future generation of STEM.
+Which has been made possible through Northrop Grumman's Adelante Employee Resource Group.

+Feel free to reach out!

 Research Interests
 ======